 Either way, it's going to be critical for sustainability experts to have a good grasp of what artificial intelligence is and what it can do.
+This article explores how AI is currently used in environmental science, the skills students need to prepare for AI-integrated careers, and the educational pathways available to those interested in this emerging field.

 A Global Population Is Facing Current Environmental Sustainability Issues

 At heart, sustainability is a problem of matching production to consumption.
-Consume more than the planet can produce over the lifetime of the species, and sooner or later you've got trouble.
+Consume more than the planet can produce over the lifetime of the species, and sooner or later, you've got trouble.

 In many ways, sooner is now.
 Either directly or indirectly, humanity: